 “I’m lucky enough to be working on a project that focuses on both the present and the future," Jarrett said.

-In high school, Holly traveled to Antananarivo, Madagascar, for an Operation Smile medical mission and taught the fundamentals of health care to young patients.
+In high school, Holly traveled to Antananarivo, Madagascar, for an Operation Smile surgical program and taught the fundamentals of health care to young patients.
 It was there that she witnessed the life-changing impact the organization makes in the lives of children and their families.

 As a James Graham Brown fellow at the University of Louisville, Holly attended the 2019 Step UP Symposium – a conference for Operation Smile’s undergraduate volunteers – and learned something herself.